Kantosaurus/ESC-C3T2/docs/security-fixes.md

 - Removing overly strict content-length verification from JSON middleware
 - Adjusting rate limiting to be more generous in development environments

+### Test Failures Resolution

+The JWT secret validation security fix initially broke tests.
+This was resolved by:

+- Making JWT secret validation environment-aware (allows test secrets in test mode)
+- Updating test mocks to work with new database-backed session system
+- Fixing async test expectations

-See `docs/403-error-fix.md` for detailed information about this fix.
+See `docs/test-fixes.md` for detailed information about these fixes.

 ## Notes